Shiv Prasad Kosta: Other services

 After successful accomplishment of various projects under ISRO, Kosta was the Director in the Department of Electronics, now Department of Electronics and Information Technology, Government of India from 1987 to 1990.
 In 1990, he took the position of Vice Chancellor of Jabalpur University of the M.P.
 Government.
 Kosta worked in the University until 1994 and then joined as Director General of M.M.
 Vedic University Jabalpur (M.P.).
 He made contributions to Vedic University up to the year 2000.
 Currently, Kosta works under two institutions i.e. Director in Shri Ram Institute of Technology in Jabalpur and Chief Technical Advisor in Sagar Group of Institutes in Bhopal and Charotar University of Science & Technology in Changa, Gujarat.

 Publications

 Kosta has remained the author of about 10 different books published in Hindi on different ISRO Projects, books on various Indian satellites, like Ariane Passenger Payload Experiment, Bhaskara (satellite) and Aryabhata (satellite).
 In addition, he was the author of famous books on Communication Satellite and SLV3.
 Lastly, his publication will include the first Rocket launched by Dr. Kalam.

 Research work

-During the research work, Kosta guided large numbers for M.Tech. and Ph.D. degrees.
-Three of his bright students have gained the opportunity to serve as Principal in the Electronics Department under Rani Durgavati University.
+During his research work, Kosta guided large numbers for M.Tech. and Ph.D. degrees.
+Three of his students have gained the opportunity to serve as Principal in the Electronics Department under Rani Durgavati University.